 In USA and Europe, ABC (Audit Bureau of Circulations):

 Same as ACPM and OJD.

 Print advertisement purposely intended to look like an article in a newspaper or a magazine.

 Closing date or Close:

 Deadline for ad space reservations and editorial contents.

 Printed copy of the issue sent to the advertiser (and its media agency if it has) including its ad in the issue.
 Therefore, the ad’s placement can be verified according to the contract.

-The final advertisement which will be added in the publication.
+The final advertisement will be added to the publication.